omega1510/omega1510.github.io/content/posts/0028/index.md

 ---
-title: "Finding Hope on The Road"
+title: "Finding Balance on The Road"
 date: 2023-09-18T16:54:16-07:00
 description: "We are all carrying the fire."
 author: "Hayaan Rizvi"